The Lazarus Key (sneak peek)

 He held out his hand.
 “By the way, Murphy Barnes, at your service.”

 “My parents were expecting a son.”
 I nodded in the direction of where he’d been looking when I arrived.
-“Now, how about you tell me where this cat is so I can get to the more interesting topic of why I got called in to back up a state warden who’s way out of his jurisdiction but still carrying all kinds of fancy equipment while out of said jurisdiction.
+“Now, how about you tell me where this cat is so I can get to the more interesting topic of why I got called in to assist a state warden who’s way out of his jurisdiction but still carrying all kinds of fancy equipment while out of said jurisdiction.
 Makes it look an awful lot like you’re working a job.”

-“It’s easier to show you.”
+“Good point, I guess.”
 He handed me his NVBs.
 “At your one o’clock, forty meters out.
 Just under the limestone ledge.”

 No wonder I hadn’t noticed the animal in the deep twilight.
 Forty meters in dense foliage during the day was a long way to see.
 Even with his NVBs, it took me a good seven seconds to bring the cat into clear view.
 I refocused the glasses.
-At first I thought it could be a tiger—the shape was right, but this thing was too big to be a tiger.
+At first, I thought it could be a tiger—the shape was right, but this thing was too big to be a tiger.
 It also had an unnatural look—its head was too big while its legs seemed too long and thin for its body.
 Its skull was dimpled and deformed rather than smooth and rounded.
 But what really threw me was its two long saber-like teeth… exactly how I envisioned saber-tooth tigers in my head.
 I continued to stare.
 “What the hell is that?”

 “You see it?”